poppyschmo/znc-signal/README.md

    stay abreast of recent developments.
 Perhaps a move to GitLab would make this easier.
 Although ZNC, Signal, and signal-cli are all on GitHub.

-6. Either implement or remove the various "placeholder" config options stolen early on from [ZNC Push][].
-These are all currently ignored:
-   1. `/templates/*/length`
-   2. `/conditions/*/replied_only`
-   3. `/conditions/*/timeout_post`
-   4. `/conditions/*/timeout_push`
-   5. `/conditions/*/timeout_idle`

-7. Prepare for `getGroupIds()` in subsequent signal-cli release.
+6. Prepare for `getGroupIds()` in subsequent signal-cli release.

-8. Drop support for sub-1.7 ZNC versions at some target date or with the next minor ZNC release.
+7. Drop support for ZNC 1.7.0 at some target date or with the next minor release.

 ### Lofty spitballing